oppia/oppia-android/wiki/Bazel-User-Guide.md

 * From the toolbar, click the **Sync Project with BUILD files** button.

 **Expand Sync to Working Set**

 Your working set is any files your VCS says are dirty, roughly corresponding to something like git status.
 By default the plugin tries to expand the sync to cover any target in your working set.
 This ensures these files are refreshed without having to go to the trouble of adding a temporary target to your project view.
 - This sometimes causes problems, and you may see a warning in your Bazel sync tool window to disable it.

-**Non-Incrementally Sync Project with BUILD Files** This option recomputes certain things that are otherwise cached.
+**Non-Incrementally Sync Project with BUILD Files**

+This option recomputes certain things that are otherwise cached.
-- You should never have to use this option, but exists for debugging/fallback purposes.
+- You should never have to use this option, but it exists for debugging/fallback purposes.

 **Sync Working Set**

 Your working set is any files your VCS says are dirty, roughly corresponding to something like git status.
 This option tries to sync only your working set, cutting down on sync time, which is useful if you want to quickly bring in new dependencies in some files you are working on.

 **Partially Sync File with Bazel**

 Syncs only the targets corresponding to the file from which this action is invoked.
 Can cut down on the time to sync the project if you’re only interested in resolving a single file.
 - This is invoked from the current active file.
+- It can also be accessed via right-clicking on a file and selecting the option.
+- This is useful for resolving a file marked as “(Unsynced)” or ensuring API changes are recognized by other targets.
+- This can be used on directories which is especially useful for resyncing multiple libraries or regenerating protos.

 **Automatic Sync**

 You can enable automatic syncing in **Settings > Other Settings > Bazel > Auto sync on**.
 Automatic syncing occurs whenever BUILD files change.
-For many projects this is too slow, so this option is disabled by default.
+- We do not recommend enabling this option for now, as it can be slow and disruptive.
+Because of performance concerns, it is disabled by default.